froboy/yusaopeny_docs/content/en/docs/wiki/Open-Y-2.0-root-YAML-files.md

 #### Properties of installation types:

 - **name** (required) - a human-friendly name of the installation type
-- **packages** (required) - a list of Y USA Open Y packages that are associated with the installation type.
+- **packages** (required) - a list of YMCA Website Services packages that are associated with the installation type.
 The packages are listed when a website is installed via the web-interface
 - **hidden** (optional) - if the installation type must be hidden when a website is installed via the web interface

-If an Y USA Open Y site is installed using the web interface there is a step where the installation type can be selected.
+If an YMCA Website Services site is installed using the web interface there is a step where the installation type can be selected.

-If an Y USA Open Y site is installed using Drush then the installation type can be specified by an optional argument for the `drush site-install` command ([Installation with Drush](https://github.com/YCloudYUSA/yusaopeny/blob/8.x-2.x/docs/Development/InstallationWithDrush.md)):
+If an YMCA Website Services site is installed using Drush then the installation type can be specified by an optional argument for the `drush site-install` command ([Installation with Drush](https://github.com/YCloudYUSA/yusaopeny/blob/8.x-2.x/docs/Development/InstallationWithDrush.md)):

 ```
   drush site-install openy \